-Throughout the 21st Century, Tory Governments have chosen not to vote for a sugar tax on sugary food and drinks, despite calls from medical experts.
+Across the 21st Century, Tory Governments have chosen not to vote for a sugar tax on sugary food and drinks, despite calls from medical experts.

 Despite calls from UK medical & health experts, in order to tackle the waves of mounting diabetes, heart disease and obesity cases, consecutive UK Prime Ministers have chosen to ignore the claims, and in some areas, even evidence provided by pro-tax lobbyists.

 Despite those Governments involved acknowledging that there is an obesity problem in the UK, especially having shown concern towards an epidemic of child obesity, sugary drinks and food continues to be cheaply sold and is very much the daily diet of many the UK public.